(NEW) MALIBU REBUILDS - STATISTICS

 Local youth are invited to submit original artwork through Friday, December 31 for the City of Malibu’s 2022 Student Art Exhibit in the City Hall art gallery.
 The annual public art exhibition organized by the Community Services Department in partnership with the Harry Barovsky Memorial Youth Commission offers young artists in our community the opportunity to have their work featured in a public exhibition.
 It also aims to foster interest in the arts among young people, and promote Malibu’s vibrant arts and culture scene.
 For more information about submission guidelines, visit the webpage or 310-456-2489, ext.
 239.

 (NEW) HOLIDAY OPERATING HOURS FOR CITY PARKS AND FACILITIES

-City Hall and the Malibu Community Pool will be closed on Monday, January 17 in observance of Martin Luther King Jr. Day.
-All other City parks and facilities, including the skate park, will be open from 8:00 AM to Sunset.
-For additional information, visit MalibuCity.org/Facilities or call 310-317-1364.
+- All other City parks and facilities will be open from 8:00 AM to Sunset.
+For additional information, visit the Facilities webpage or call 310-317-1364.

 MALIBU BLUFFS PARK MULTIPURPOSE FIELD CLOSED DECEMBER 13 - FEBRUARY 2

 The Multipurpose Field at Malibu Bluffs Park will be closed for its bi-annual rest and renovation Monday, December 13 through February 2.
 The rest and renovation play an important part in keeping the field in safe and playable condition throughout the year.
 The park's other facilities will remain open.

 DROP OFF DONATIONS FOR THE SPARK OF LOVE HOLIDAY TOY DRIVE